aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ---

+### Haskell's solution
-### Haskell's solution: parser combinators
+#### Monadic parsing and parser combinators

-- Small parsing functions that you can use to build up your own parsers
+- Small parsing functions and powerful ways to combine them
 - For this talk, we'll be using the MegaParsec library.

 ---